 • If test clashes occur and the subject in arrears is presented by the School of Accountancy, or a test of a subject presented by the School clashes with an examination in another subject, the student can register for the subject in arrears on the condition that the test of the subject offered by the School is written in the time immediately preceding or immediately following the test/examination of the other subject that caused the clash.

-The admission requirements are set by the School of Accountancy after proper consideration of recent results achieved by students in the programme.
-Consequently students are required to inter alia already show the necessary commitment in their undergraduate studies in order to become eligible for admission to BAccHons.
+The admission requirements are set by the School of Accountancy (SoA) after proper consideration of recent results achieved by students in the programme.
+Consequently, students are required to, inter alia, already show the necessary commitment in their undergraduate studies in order to become eligible for admission to any of the postgraduate programmes.

 Only students in possession of one of the following degrees are admitted to the programme:

-- The BAcc degree of Stellenbosch University (or an equivalent SAICA accredited CA-stream degree from another South African university); and
+- An equivalent SAICA accredited CA-stream degree or bridging programme from another South African university; or

-Applications from these applicants will only be considered if ALL application requirements have been FULLY complied with by the deadline dates for applications mentioned above.
-These requirements include payment of the prescribed application fee (SA citizens only), provision of official proof of academic qualifications and a duly completed responsibility form.
+Applications will only be considered if ALL application requirements have been FULLY complied with by the deadline dates for applications mentioned above.

 Note: prospective applicants from countries other than South Africa

-The BAccHons programme assumes a detailed and up to date knowledge of South African corporate and taxation legislation which includes the Companies Act and Companies Regulations and the Income Tax and related acts.
-Consequently students from countries other than South Africa who cannot present proof of meeting this requirement cannot be considered for admission to the programme.
+The PGDA and BAccHons programmes assume a detailed and up-to-date knowledge of South African corporate and taxation legislation which includes the Companies Act and Companies Regulations and the Income Tax and related acts.
+Consequently, students from countries other than South Africa who cannot present proof of meeting this requirement cannot be considered for admission to the programme.
 A minimum of two further years of undergraduate study at Stellenbosch University is required to be considered for admission.